JeanXristianPascua/incredible-to-do-list-app/README.md

 Setting Up a React Native Development Environment

 In this guide, we will walk through the step-by-step process of setting up a React Native development environment on a Windows system.
 We will create a sample React Native app called "Incredible Todo List App" using the React Native CLI.
-This guide assumes you have a basic understanding of JavaScript and a Windows-based system.

 System Requirements
 Before getting started, ensure your system meets the following requirements:
-CPU: 64-bit processor, Intel Core i5 or equivalent
+•	CPU: 64-bit processor, Intel Core i5 or equivalent
-RAM: 8GB or higher
+•	RAM: 8GB or higher
-Windows version: Windows 10 or later
+•	Windows version: Windows 10 or later

 Installation Instructions
 1. Install Node.js and npm
 1. Visit the official Node.js website at https://nodejs.org/.
-2. Download the LTS (Long Term Support) version, which is recommended for most users.
+2. Download the LTS (Long Term Support) version.
 3. Run the installer and follow the on-screen instructions.
 4. Open your command prompt or terminal and verify the installation by running the following commands:
 	node -v